Veterans on Campus-NYC is a coalition of the City's colleges and universities, corporations, and the NYC Department of Veterans' Services.

 The Post- 9/11 GI Bill is an education benefit program for individuals who served on active duty after September 10, 2001.
 Eligible veterans may receive a percentage of tuition, school fees, housing allowance, and stipend for books and supplies.
 Learn more about eligibility and benefits at the US Department of Veterans Affairs.

 Qualifying student veterans pursuing higher education in New York City may utilize G.I.
 Bill housing allowances to subsidize the cost of renting an apartment.
 It is illegal to discriminate against a student veteran wishing to use the G.I.
-Bill for the purposes of paying for housing.
+Bill to pay for housing.

 DVS and the Department of Social Services (DSS) have collaborated to assist student veterans adversely impacted by the 2018 Fall semester GI Bill delays.
-If a student veteran has fallen behind on rent and is in need of immediate assistance, we've stepped up to streamline the way in which DSS will evaluate their case for emergency funds or other benefits.
+If a student veteran has fallen behind on rent and needs immediate assistance, we've stepped up to streamline how DSS will evaluate their case for emergency funds or other benefits.
 To provide more information to landlords and housing managers, please download this joint letter from DVS and DSS.